DOCS <GO>

-What Are Binary Options?
+What Are Event Contracts?

 You're not buying an asset.
 You're predicting whether a specific condition will be true or false at a specific moment in time.
 The most common form in crypto looks like this: